l7mp/mc-wan/README.md

    ```

    An actual implementation will not create a separate Gateway per service-import but it will
-   rather just add another HTTP listener to a global `egress-gateway` instance, but for the purpose
+   rather just add another HTTP listener to a global `egress-http-gateway` instance, but for the
-   of this spec it is easier to explain what's going on this way.
+   purpose of this spec it is easier to explain what's going on this way.

 1. We add a HTTPRoute that represents the L7 rules to be applied on the sender side and to send the
    query over to the other side.
-For that purpose, we will use a `backendRef` to a dummy service
+For that purpose, we will use a `backendRef` to the dummy service
-   called `payment-secure-target` that we will create below.
+   created in the bootstrapping step to direct the matching packets to the receiver-side EW
+   gateway.

    ```yaml
    apiVersion: gateway.networking.k8s.io/v1beta1